mapillary/mapillary-js/.github/CONTRIBUTING.md

 ## Documentation workflow

+After cloning MapillaryJS, run `yarn --cwd doc install` to fetch the documentation website generation dependencies.
+Then, you can run several commands:

+- `yarn --cwd doc ci` checks the code style.
-- `yarn --cwd doc build-api` builds the API reference in the `doc/api` folder.
+- `yarn --cwd doc build-api` builds the API reference in the `doc/api` folder spearately.
+Running this command is not needed for building the static documentation.
 - `yarn --cwd doc build` generates static documentation content in the `doc/build` folder.
 - `yarn --cwd doc serve` starts a local development server and serves the static build output.
 - `yarn --cwd doc start` starts a local development server, opens up a browser window, and rebuilds on file changes.